 Is it weird to have a book as a formative experience?
-Talking to other writers I find out it’s not.
-And when I’m giving talks and mention reading my first Agatha Christie, I see heads nodding all around the room.
+And not a deep complex literary classic, but a piece of genre fiction?
+Talking to other writers I find out it’s not unusual at all.
+And when I’m giving talks and mention being blown away by my first Agatha Christie, I see heads nodding all around the room.

 So, my story is ordinary: a quiet life growing up in Hobart.
 I’m the first to admit it was a privileged upbringing – not much stuff, almost no shopping, but a first class liberal intellectual and moral education at Friends’, safe and well fed, with lots of outdoor and craft activities.

 But mostly what I did was read.
 Again, not unusual.
 Probably like you, I read everything I could get my hands on.
-Highbrow, lowbrow, Women’s Day, Phantom comics.
+Highbrow, lowbrow, Herman Hesse, Women’s Day, Tolkein, Austen, Sartre, Phantom comics.
 When it comes to distinguishing between literary and popular fiction … it’s never been all that clear to me.
-In the long days and nights in Hobart in the sixties and seventies, I was always looking for an absorbing story, and characters I cared about.
+In the long days and nights in Hobart in the sixties and seventies, I was always looking for an absorbing story (not sure if Sartre provided that), and characters I cared about.
 Still am.